 Firefly Bus

 Both buses and trains travel to and from Southern Cross Station in Melbourne and Sydney Central Station.
-The Firefly bus leaves Sydney in the early evening at 7 pm and arrives early in the morning in Melbourne at 6.35 am the next day.
+The Firefly bus departs Sydney in the early evening at 7 pm and arrives in Melbourne early the next morning at 6:35 am.

 🚌 Sydney Hunter Valley to Byron Bay: Epic Bus Tours